helmuthdu/automate-frontend-workflow/README.md

 ## Conclusion

-GitHub Actions are a very powerful tool that can help you in your daily job, and you just hit the tip of the iceberg.
-To learn more check the [official documentation](https://docs.github.com/en/actions) and take a look at some [starter workflows](https://github.com/actions/starter-workflows).
+GitHub Actions are a powerful tool that can help you in your daily job, and you just hit the tip of the iceberg.
+To learn more, check the [official documentation](https://docs.github.com/en/actions) and take a look at some [starter workflows](https://github.com/actions/starter-workflows).